gawrkai/gawrkai/README.md

-# Hi there 👋!
+# Hi there 👋, I’m a Senior Software Engineer!
 I’m pleased to connect and look forward to engaging in meaningful and professional discussions.
-I’m a **Senior Frontend Developer** with over a decade of experience creating robust, scalable web applications.
+I’m a **Senior Software Engineer** with over a decade of experience building scalable, maintainable, and production-ready web applications across frontend and backend systems.
-I’m also a **growing Smart Contract Developer and Auditor**, passionate about blockchain and eager to expand my skills in decentralized tech.
+Currently expanding into **AI-driven development and intelligent systems**, applying modern AI tools to real-world software solutions

 ---

 ## About Me

-💻 Experienced frontend and backend developer focused on delivering clean, maintainable code using Angular and Node.js, Laravel, .NET, Android(Java/Kotlin), iOS(Swift).
+💻 Designing scalable web applications and APIs, Building responsive, high-performance frontend systems, Developing secure and maintainable backend services.
-🔐 Diving deeper into Solidity and smart contract development, learning best practices for secure and reliable blockchain apps.
+🤖 Exploring LLM-powered applications and integrations, Building AI-assisted developer tools and automation workflows, Applying AI to improve product usability and system intelligence.
-🎯 Always eager to learn, improve, and contribute to exciting projects in both web and blockchain spaces.
+🎯 Always eager to learn, improve, and contribute to exciting projects in both web and AI spaces.

 ---